ericoporto/NikInGimp/README.md

 Click **New**, Next, **64-bits Windows installation**, Next, **1.7.31**, Next, type `googlenik` as the name of the VirtualDrive.
 It will create an entry called googlenik.
 Click on it, Click **Install Components**, and select `vcrun2012` from the list.
 Install it.
+Do the same to install `Microsoft Core Fonts`.

+Now on the PlayOnLinux home screen, click **Install**, in the search bar type `Microsoft Fonts`, and install that to the `googlenik` instance.

 Now, back to the tabbed view of the PlayOnLinux configuration, still in the googlenik instance, click on Miscellaneous, and click **Run a .exe file in this